Edmund Tudor, 1st Earl of Richmond: Earl of Richmond

-As earls and half-brothers of the king, Edmund and Jasper had unparalleled precedence over all other non-clerics in the court, with the exception of the dukes.
+As earls and half-brothers of the king, Edmund and Jasper took precedence over all other non-clerics in the court, with the exception of the dukes.
 They were each given lands, although Jasper received a yearly stipend until Pembroke became available.
-After seven years of marriage to Margaret of Anjou, Henry was still childless.
-After the death of Humphrey, Duke of Gloucester, the royal line was at risk, and the Tudor brothers were considered as possible heirs.
-There were concerns that while they were of French royal descent through Catherine, they had no blood relation to the English throne.
+After seven years of marriage to Margaret of Anjou, Henry VI was still childless.
+After the death of Humphrey, Duke of Gloucester, the royal line was at risk, and the Tudor brothers were considered as possible though unlikely heirs - they were of French royal descent through their mother, but had no blood relation to the English throne.

-By 1452, Edmund and Jasper were both among Henry's small group of personal advisers; they were the only blood relations in court.
-However, neither was skilled at matters of state within England, and instead they were primarily given the task of ensuring the authority of the king within Wales.
-This resulted in a long-held affection for the family in that country.
+By 1452, Edmund and Jasper were both among Henry VI's small group of personal advisers; they were the only blood relations in court.
+However, neither was skilled at matters of state within England, and instead they were primarily given the task of maintaining the authority of the king within Wales.
+This resulted in a long-held affection for the family in their native country.
 The formal investiture of the duo took place in the Tower of London on 5 January 1453.
-Later that year on 6 March, they took their seats in the Parliament of England as the head of all the earls in the court.
+Later that year on 6 March, they took their seats in the Parliament of England ahead of all the other earls in the court.
 After a petition by the House of Commons of England, both Jasper and Edmund were recognised officially as legitimate half-brothers of the king and the statutory disabilities associated with being considered Welsh were removed.
-In 1452 and 1453, Henry gave them large monetary grants, and also gave Edmund property in Westmorland and Lancashire.
+In 1452 and 1453, Henry VI gave them large monetary grants, and also gave Edmund property in Westmorland and Lancashire.
 Edmund ran a profitable estate and invested in the wool industry based in Boston, Lincolnshire.
-Henry also granted him the medieval palace of Baynard's Castle, near to the River Thames in London.
+Henry VI also granted him the medieval palace of Baynard's Castle, near to the River Thames in London.